rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a DELETE on the the manual balances endpoint with a list of ids of manually tracked balances will remove these balances from the database for the current user.
+   Doing a DELETE on the the manual balances endpoint with a list of identifiers of manually tracked balances will remove these balances from the database for the current user.
     If one of the given ids to remove is invalid the entire request will fail.